 - Authorization to use high-quality digital still and video images, College logos, and trademarked words and phrases.

-Contact the sports information official to be included on the email list for Penn College sports press releases.
+Contact the sports information office to be included on the email list for Penn College sports press releases.